thestarlab/thestarlab.github.io/work-with-us.md

 nav: work-with-us
 ---

-STAR Lab partners with industry and government teams to move geospatial ideas from concept to operational solutions.
+STARlab partners with industry and government teams to move geospatial ideas from concept to operational solutions.
 We support both short-term pilot work and longer collaborative research programs.
-Our team brings multiple years of industry software experience together with academic geospatial research expertise.
+Our team brings decades of industry experience together with academic research expertise.

 # How We Can Help

 ## Geospatial expertise and experience

-Our team offers strong technical depth and applied delivery experience in:
+We offer strong technical depth and applied delivery experience in:

-- Geospatial data science, spatial statistics, and spatiotemporal modeling
+- Geospatial data science, spatial statistics/machine learning, and spatiotemporal modeling
 - GeoAI for remote sensing, environmental monitoring, and risk analysis
-- Data-intensive geospatial workflows for research and operational settings
+- Data-intensive or computation-intensive geospatial workflows for research and operational settings

 ## Open-source geospatial capabilities

 We provide open-source geospatial solutions for:

-- Spatial analysis, mapping, and reproducible geospatial pipelines
+- Geospatial analysis, mapping, and reproducible geospatial pipelines
 - Custom tools and decision-support applications built on open technologies
 - Rapid development of practical prototypes that can scale into production